-While a Communications Officer at the U.S. National Academy of Sciences, Anne developed this suite of products as part of a broad outreach strategy focused on emerging discoveries about the amazing ways microbes benefit us and the planet.
+While a Communications Officer at the National Academies of Sciences, Engineering, and Medicine, Anne developed this suite of products as part of a broad outreach strategy focused on emerging discoveries about the amazing ways microbes benefit us and the planet.
 Each product was designed to communicate to a specific audience—ranging from middle school students to college professors to scientists—to deliver key messages to the right people in the right way.

 Think all microbes are bad guys?
 Think again.
 This poster, developed for students and teachers, celebrates the much-maligned microbial world and highlights the many ways microbes support and enable human life.
 It also introduces a research approach known as metagenomics that researchers use to capture the genetic diversity of microbes without the challenging process of culturing them.

-Anne worked with researcher Jo Handelsman to develop content for this poster, published as an insert in the journal Nature Reviews Microbiology.
+Anne worked with experts in the field to develop content for this poster, published as an insert in the journal Nature Reviews Microbiology.
 With a target audience of researchers, the poster’s purpose was to spread awareness and increase adoption of a promising new method of extracting microbial DNA directly from environmental samples.

 Additional products in this suite of materials include: